Causal Inference with Groupwise Matching: Inference for Synthetic Control with Differencing

 \subsection{Monte Carlo Simulations}

 In this subsection we study the finite sample properties of our estimator of the target parameter.
-Our focus is on comparing SCD and DID and examines their complementarity.
-We consider a short panel setting where individual data is available and focus on the simple case of one treated and multiple untreated groups.
-More precisely, we set $T \in \{60, 120\}$, $\mathcal{G}_1 = \{0\}$, $\mathcal{G}_0 = \{1, \ldots, K\}$ with $K \in \{10, 40\}$.
-The length of the post-treatment window is set to be $1$ so that $T = T^*$.
-We compare the performance of our SCD estimator with the standard DID estimator in terms of the mean absolute deviation (MAD), the empirical coverage probability (ECP), and the average length of the 95\% confidence intervals.
-We consider a sample size of $n \in \{1250,2500\}$, with $T=60$ and $T=120$.
-We set the number of Monte Carlo simulations to $1,000$.
+Our focus is on comparing SCD and DID and examining their complementarities.
+We consider a short panel setting of length $T$ where individual data is available and analyze the simple case of one treated group and $K$ untreated groups.
+Group $0$ becomes treated at time $T^*$, and the remaining groups $\{1,\ldots,K\}$ form the donor pool $\mathcal{G}_{\mathsf{don}}$.
+We set $T^*=T \in \{50, 100\}$ and $K \in \{10, 30\}$.\footnote{Here the length of the post-treatment window is equal to one.} We compare the performance of our SCD estimator with the standard DID estimator in terms of the mean absolute deviation (MAD), the empirical coverage probability (ECP), and the average length of the 95\% confidence intervals.
+We consider a sample size of $n \in \{1500,3000\}$ and set the number of Monte Carlo simulations to $1,000$.